Ruse

 Ruse has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that may affect this region: Campbelltown Sport and Health Centre of Excellence, Smiths Creek Reserve Trail Improvements, Airds-Bradbury Renewal Project, and Appin (Part) Precinct - Future Appin Communities.
-The following list details those considered most relevant.
+Four projects have been identified by AreaSearch as potentially impacting the area: Campbelltown Sport and Health Centre of Excellence, Smiths Creek Reserve Trail Improvements, Airds-Bradbury Renewal Project, and Appin (Part) Precinct - Future Appin Communities.

 Professional plan users can use the search below to filter and access additional projects.